masindes/Moringa-School-Portal-Frontend/README.md

 Commit changes (git commit -m 'Add new feature')
 Push to the branch (git push origin feature-branch) Open a Pull Request

+📜 License

+This project is licensed under the MIT License.

+📞 Contact

+For any inquiries, reach out via email: masindesylvester@gmail.com